25 April 2021 – London/Online

-The workshop is designed for students, young scholars independent researchers and history, culture and tradition enthusiasts who would like to improve their academic skills, introduce oral history in their work, engage with oral tradition and also record and preserve unwritten stories.
+The workshop is designed for students, researchers and history, culture and tradition enthusiasts who would like to improve their academic skills, introduce oral history in their work, engage with oral tradition and also record and preserve unwritten stories.

 The workshop will overview methods and techniques an oral historian can use, including how to organise a project, prepare and manage interviews, read critically, evaluate sources and manage a project.
 We will analyze all the stages of a successful project and step by step we will focus on key elements.
 Interviewing techniques, essential equipment and necessary software, work preservation and dissemination are only some of the aspects we will work on.

 Topics will include:

 - Documentation and Legal aspects

 - Interviewer and Interviewee: Setting the Outline

 - Digital Humanities Tools